Avangardum/AvangardumStyleConvention/Readme.md

 Events should be invoked using the `?.` operator.

-Events that are invoked before something happens should be named as verbs in present continuous.
+Events that are invoked before something happens should be named as verbs in present continuous (example: `CharacterDying`).

-Events that are invoked after something happens should be named as verbs in past simple.
+Events that are invoked after something happens should be named as verbs in past simple. (example: `CharacterDied`).

 <details>
 <summary>Example</summary>